backblaze-b2-samples/b2-zip-files/README.md

 This web app accepts a list of files to be compressed and the name of a ZIP file to be created.
 Since reading data from cloud object storage, compressing it, and then writing the compressed data back can take some time, the app responds with HTTP status `202 ACCEPTED` immediately it receives and parses a request, then launches a background job to perform the work.

 The app is implemented in Python using the [Flask](https://flask.palletsprojects.com/) web application framework and the [flask-executor](https://github.com/dchevell/flask-executor) task queue.
-You can run the app in the [Flask development server](https://flask.palletsprojects.com/en/2.3.x/server/), the [Gunicorn](https://gunicorn.org/) WSGI HTTP Server, or in a [Docker](https://www.docker.com/) container.
+You can run the app in a [Docker](https://www.docker.com/) container, the [Flask development server](https://flask.palletsprojects.com/en/2.3.x/server/), or in the [Gunicorn](https://gunicorn.org/) WSGI HTTP Server.

 ## Create a Backblaze B2 Account, Bucket and Application Key